MathCancer/PhysiCell/documentation/Quickstart.md

 module that will be used by the Jupyter notebook apps:

 ```
-    $ pip install -U hublib   # may not work on Windows
+    $ pip install -U hublib  # has some Windows issues
 ```

 <!-- On macOS, you may need to insert `alias python=pythonw` into your `~/.bashrc` file (or `~/.bash_profile`). -->